Tornado outbreak of March 14–16, 2025: Jacksonport–Diaz–Campbell Station, Arkansas

 After crossing AR 17, the tornado weakened to low-end EF3 intensity as another metal building was destroyed, with a home nearby sustaining severe roof damage.
 The tornado weakened slightly more to high-end EF2 intensity, inflicting significant roof damage to a home and extensively snapping trees as the tornado began scouring the bare soil on the ground.
 The tornado struck the city of Campbell Station at low-end EF3 intensity, collapsing a microwave tower along Campbell Lane.
 Several homes in the city sustained significant roof damage, and an SUV was thrown from one of the damaged homes into a field.
 A large steel tank was thrown 3000 ft and landed along AR 367 before the tornado began a steady weakening trend.
 Several trees along County Road 43 were snapped and uprooted before the tornado eventually dissipated southeast of Tuckerman along Village Creek south of AR 37 and west of I-57 at 11:35 p.m CDT.

 Despite the intensity, no fatalities were reported from this tornado.
 Two people were injured, including a police officer who was seriously injured when his patrol car was tossed by the tornado.
-The tornado was active for 23 minutes, during which time it traveled 18.62 mi and reached a maximum width of 1760 yd.
-The tornado peaked at high-end EF4 intensity with winds of 190 mph.
+The tornado was on the ground for 23 minutes, during which time it traveled 18.62 mi and reached a maximum width of 1760 yd.
+The tornado peaked at high-end EF4 intensity with winds of 190 mph, making it the strongest of the outbreak.
+Along with the long-track EF4 tornado earlier into the evening, this was the first time that multiple violent tornadoes impacted Arkansas since the March 1997 tornado outbreak, where multiple F4 tornadoes struck throughout the state.